 - HUD housing assistance

 It is important to work with an experienced estate planning lawyer who knows how to craft a plan that is best for your family.
 Our firm can help create special needs trusts that stand alone or that are part of a bigger estate plan.
 We will look at each client’s complete picture to understand what options might work best.
 Often, our firm uses other estate planning tools to build greater protection, such as a durable power of attorney or a conservatorship.

 Contact The Law Offices of Yacoba Ann Feldman

 If you have a special needs family member who depends on your care, planning for his or her future by creating a special needs trust is important.
 Our firm has over 35 years of experience guiding families through these matters.
 We understand the hardship of making decisions about the future and we provide a warm and compassionate environment to address these issues.
-To schedule a complimentary consultation, contact The Law Offices of Yacoba Ann Feldman.
+To schedule a complimentary consultation with a Woodland Hills special needs trust attorney, contact The Law Offices of Yacoba Ann Feldman.